Success in this business is dependent on four factors:

 The precious metals

-The finished part is then fixed with a special mat and is put into a so-called canning – a metal housing which is part of the exhaust pipe.
-The exhaust pipe further contains lambda sensors that guarantee optimum lambda window operation and thermocouple(s) that avoid overheating of the catalyst.
+The finished part is then fixed with an insulating mat and is put into a so-called can – a metal housing which is part of the exhaust pipe.
+The exhaust pipe contains lambda sensors that guarantee optimum lambda window operation to avoid overheating of the catalyst.